-Modern terms found in the laws of the state like parens patriae7, "father of the people" were significant in the empire of Rome and to the gospel.
-Christ revealed his objection to the government standing in the position of "Father".
+Modern Christians continuously fail to understand the significance of ancient and modern terms found in the laws of present government like parens patriae, "father of the people".
+Their significance in the empire of Rome and to the gospel of Christ is revealed when we know that the senators and Emperors were the men of earth called "Father" who exercised authority, and to apply for their benefits was a form of prayer.

-"And call no [man] your father upon the earth: for one is your Father, which is in heaven."
-Matthew 23:9

-"And he said unto them, When ye pray, say, Our Father which art in heaven, Hallowed be thy name.
+Matthew 23:9 "And call no [man] your father upon the earth: for one is your Father, which is in heaven." and Luke 11:2 "And he said unto them, When ye pray, say, Our Father which art in heaven, Hallowed be thy name.
 Thy kingdom come.
 Thy will be done, as in heaven, so in earth.
 Give us day by day our daily bread."
-Luke 11:2